 • Anthony Mattingly

-Hailing from Seattle, Anthony is the Chief Coffee Editor at Coffeescan.com.
-With a Harvard degree and a Barista Certification from SCA, he’s an esteemed expert in coffee roasting.
-Recognized with the Sidney Hillman Prize, he starts each day with glacier-water brewed coffee and is passionate about Vacuum Pot brewing.
-At Coffeescan.com, Mattingly’s expertise shapes the coffee conversation.
+Hailing from Seattle, Anthony is the Chief Editor at Coffeescan.com, a site dedicated to the world of brews.
+With a Harvard degree and a Barista Certification from SCA, he’s an esteemed expert in bean roasting.
+Recognized with the Sidney Hillman Prize, he starts each day with glacier-water brewed java and is passionate about Vacuum Pot brewing.
+At Coffeescan.com, Mattingly’s expertise shapes the conversation around specialty blends.

 View all posts